 Final Verdict: Is Squarespace Free?

 Squarespace is not permanently free.
 The 14-day trial gives you full access to build and test your site with no payment required, but there is no ongoing free tier.
-Plans start at $16/month billed annually.
-For most small businesses, the Business plan at $23/month offers the best mix of features and cost.
-Students and nonprofits can bring that cost down significantly through Squarespace's discount programs.
+Plans now start at $19/month billed annually (Basic).
+For most small businesses wanting to sell, Core at $29/month is the better starting point since it removes transaction fees from day one.
+Students and nonprofits can reduce those costs significantly through Squarespace's discount programs.

 For a full walkthrough of the platform once you are ready to build, see our complete guide to how to use Squarespace.